Rabun County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC Over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended for 12 months.
+If you submitted to a breath or blood test and your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended.

-- Temporary Permit: The officer likely issued you a temporary driving permit at the time of your arrest.
-This permit is typically valid for 45 days or until the date of your ALR hearing, whichever comes first.
-Once the suspension goes into effect, you cannot legally drive.
+- Temporary Permit: The officer might have issued you a temporary driving permit at the time of your arrest.
+This permit is valid until your ALR hearing or until your suspension officially begins, whichever comes first.
+It's crucial to understand the expiration date of this temporary permit.

 If You Refused Testing